How to Change the Text Color in Discord

 Using the “Back Quote” Symbol

-To color code any text in Discord, you’ll need to use the backquote symbol located in the upper left-hand corner of your keyboard.
+To color code any text in Discord, you’ll need to use the backquote symbol (grave accent) located in the upper left-hand corner of your keyboard.
 It accompanies the Tilde symbol:

 Write the first line of code